← All tools Free Tool

 Google typically displays up to 155–160 characters on desktop and approximately 120 characters on mobile.
 However, Google sometimes shows longer descriptions (up to 300+ characters) for certain queries.
 As a practical rule, put the most important information in the first 120 characters to ensure visibility on all devices.

-Why does Google rewrite my title tag?
+Why does Google sometimes rewrite my title in SERP?

 Does this tool fetch my live page?